A Tour of Historic Felt Mansion; then and now

 The Dining Room

 The dining room, in particular, tells us more about Dorr E. Felt.
-Judging by all the fancy fixings and especially the wall mural, we know he loved horses and must have witnessed the English Fox Hunt.
-So, it's true, he did travel throughout Europe and Russia, and most interesting, as one of the first ambassadors for the U.S. Commerce Department.
+Judging by all the fancy fixings and especially the wall mural, we can see he loved horses and the English Fox Hunt.
+He traveled throughout Europe and Russia, and respectfully, as one of the first ambassadors for the U.S. Commerce Department.
 When in Europe, he commissioned an artist to paint the fox hunt mural which was cut into strips, shipped and hung as wallpaper.
 So sad the wall paper was later stripped.
 Luckily, during the renovation, a talented local artist, Kathy Kingsley, painted a beautiful recreation of it.

 The kitchen is probably the least decorative of all the rooms, but then the family didn't spend much time there.
 It has the original cupboards and two-toned tile work reminiscent of the "Art Deco" movement at the time.
 The speaking tubes were primarily for the maids to communicate to each other between floors.

 The breakfast room right off the kitchen is such a delight.
 Its cozy atmosphere must have been a sweet spot to sit down with a morning cup of coffee and gaze out at the grounds.

 The second floor consists of six family bedrooms including a master suite, and two maids' bedrooms.
 There are five full bathrooms, one of which adjoins two of the bedrooms.
 All originally had tubs and three had separate shower stalls.
 All were fully tiled with multiple shower heads.
 The master bathroom has its original temperature regulator and multiple shower jets.
 Most of the sinks, tubs and toilets are original to the house.

 Four Daughter's Bedrooms and Bathrooms